CompuMatter deals with Apple, Android & Windows phones

 Windows phones share a lot of common elements and ideals at the later tile windows operating systems.
 More often than not, the problem has more to do with software / configuration issues including things to do with the Microsoft cloud storage system.

-We are of course experts in the Windows arena and equally adept at taking apart your Windows phone to replace batteries, broken screens etc.
+We are of course experts in the Windows arena and equally adept at taking apart your Windows phone to replace batteries etc. That said, a lot of phones cost more to fix than to replace.
+With some the risk to return ratio is to high to tear down.
+We’ll clue you in.